 Most of the instruments I named above are quite easy to make in your very own house and with simple materials.
 In fact, part of their charm is the hand-crafted appearance they typically have.
 If you want to learn how to make some of these you can watch the following Youtube videos :

 - Maracas: How to make the easiest maracas for kids

 - Pandereta: How to Make a Tambourine

 I dare to say that we all had one of these Colombian Christmas instruments when we were little, or there’s at least one in every single Colombian home at Christmas.
 We usually play them on Christmas Eve and during Novenas to light up the atmosphere (read our articles Novenas: best way to eat, pray, love (& sing) on Christmas and The 5 Colombian Christmas foods you have to try in December to know more).

 The raison d’etre (reason itself) of these instruments is basically based on the human and spontaneous need to make music with the things we have at hand and at the moment.
 Within the villancicos, there’s creativity and enthusiasm for good times with good people.
 And this are definitely two of the best traits Colombians have.
 Make some noise and Merry Christmas!

 Was this article useful?
-Do you know other cool stuff about Christmas traditions in Bogotá?
+Do you know other cool stuff about Colombian Christmas instruments?
 Or maybe an experience you would like to share?
 Please share and/or comment on this article, and visit our homepage Colture to take a look at my articles and many others to find more essential information about Bogotá before and during your trip.